 All requests must be sent in writing to email@example.com

 If a researcher whose salary is paid through an Alzheimer’s Research UK grant is ill, they will defer to the policy of the employing organisation.

-If you are a clinical academic who is seconded back to the NHS to support the front-line coronavirus response, they will continue to pay your salary but expect you to recover these costs from the NHS when it is possible to do so.
-Alzheimer's Research UK will not be able to pay for later salary extensions in such cases.
+If you are a clinical academic who is seconded back to the NHS to support the front-line coronavirus response, they will continue to pay your salary but would anticipate these costs to ultimately be recoverable from the NHS.

 If you are due to receive Alzheimer’s Research UK support towards a meeting or conference that now needs to be postponed due to the government-induced restrictions regarding COVID-19, they will honour these payments provided your event is rescheduled within 12 months of the original date, and the programme remains essentially the same.
 If this is not possible, or for any other queries, please get in touch with their team for further advice.